 Formal Name: Republic of the Philippines

-The Republic of the Philippines (RP) is located in Southeast Asia.
-It borders the Philippine Sea and the Pacific Ocean on the east, the South China Sea on the west and north, and the Celebes Sea and the coastal waters of Borneo on the south.
+The Republic of the Philippines (RP) is located in Southeast Asia, bordered by the Pacific Ocean to the east, the West Philippine Sea to the west, and the Celebes Sea to the south.
 The Philippines constitutes an archipelago of 7,109 islands with a total land area of approximately 299,764 square kilometers.
 The Philippines has a tropical and maritime climate.
 It has two major seasons: the rainy season, from June to November; and the dry season, from December to May.

 The capital is Manila.
 The population is 88.57 million as of August 2007.
 The Filipino is basically of Malay stock with a sprinkling of Chinese, American, Spanish and Arab blood, and other ethnic minorities.

 Located along the typhoon belt in the Pacific, the Philippines is visited by an average of 20 typhoons every year, five of which are destructive.
-Being situated in the ¡ÈPacific Ring of Fire¡É makes it vulnerable to frequent earthquakes and volcanic eruptions.
+Being situated in the °»Pacific Ring of Fire°… makes it vulnerable to frequent earthquakes and volcanic eruptions.
 Its geographical location and physical environment also contributes to its high-susceptibility to tsunami, sea level rise, storm surges, landslides, flood/flashflood/flooding, and drought.

 Volcanic Eruption of Mt.
 Pinatubo (June 1991)